 Firefox and Chrome have apparently become everyone’s favorite web browsers, thanks to their extensive add-ons/extensions support, excellent UI and countless features.
 Microsoft has also improved its browser in Internet Explorer 10 that was first shipped with Windows 8 and got released for Windows 7 as a stable build today.
 Though there are many other web browsers out there as well that are simply overlooked by most of us due our usual hesitation of making a switch to a different one.
 If you want to try out something different for a change, give SlimBoat a shot.
-It’s a free web browser for Windows that comes packed with plenty of features out of the box.
+It’s a free web browser for Windows, Mac and Linux that comes packed with plenty of features out of the box.

 The first thing you’ll notice about SlimBoat is how extremely fast it loads from a cold start.
 When launched for the first time, the browser automatically asks whether you want to import any bookmarks from another web browser such as IE, Chrome or Firefox, though you can choose to skip this process if you wish.
 SlimBoat’s UI comprises of a menu bar at the top, a toolbar below it offering a few basic navigation buttons for back, forward, refresh, home etc, a bookmarks bar, and the tab bar.
 The home page will present you with speed dial links for some popular websites including Facebook, Amazon, eBay, YouTube, Twitter and CNN, among others.